 Licence classes

+There are a further two classes of electrical permit.
 Permits can be issued to individuals who have not yet attained the full qualifications for the unrestricted licence.
 A permit holder must only perform wiring work under the direct supervision of an individual who is fully licensed and who has not been restricted from supervising in their conditions.

 Unrestricted electrician